WilliamRagstad/WilliamRagstad.github.io/content/posts/diffie-hellman.md

 The **Pohlig-Hellman algorithm**[^PohligHellman] is a **discrete logarithm algorithm** that can be used to solve DLP in a **cyclic group**.
 The algorithm is based on the **Chinese Remainder Theorem** and can be used to solve DLP in a group of order $n$ if the factors of $n$ are known.
+This attack becomes effective when $p - 1$ factors into small primes, allowing the DLP to be broken into smaller, more manageable subproblems.
 This algorithm can be used to break the DH key exchange if the **prime number $p$** is not chosen carefully.

 > **Solution**